Swini27/trendingytvid/README.md

-Predicting YouTube Video Views
+# Predicting YouTube Video Views

-Overview
+## Overview

+This project aims to :-
+- bridge the gap between theory and practical knowledge by self implementing *sklearn.linear_model*
-This project aims to predict the number of views a YouTube video will receive using various machine learning regression models.
+- predict the number of views a YouTube video will receive using various machine learning regression models.
 It explores feature engineering, data cleaning, exploratory data analysis (EDA), and model evaluation to determine the best-performing regression algorithm.

-Features
+## Features

 Data Cleaning & Feature Engineering: Handles missing values and refines dataset features.